|MORGELLONS MORPHOLOGY (2006 - Revised 2010)|

-The protoplasm, sometimes, creates between these fibers in this way, even abstract forms looking similar to insect bodies, with outgrowing tubuli, which quite often resembles insect legs. (note photos below)
+The protoplasm, sometimes, creates between these fibers in this way, even abstract forms looking similar to insect bodies, with outgrowing tubuli, which quite often resembles insect legs, but they are not!

-Note: This is not an insect or anything else, but fungal protoplasm and its secretions which have filled up the empty spaces between these hyphae or fiber bundles (synnemata), perhaps, to create sometimes an insect-like shape fruiting body to attract insects (prey)?
+Note: This is not an insect or anything else, but living protoplasm and its secretions which have filled up the empty spaces between these hyphae or fiber bundles (synnemata).

-Mites or insect-like forms created from protoplasm and enzymes
+Mites or insect-like forms created from protoplasm and secretions

 Cocoon, egg, cyst and slug or snail-like forms

-The samples used for investigation consisted mostly of an accumulation of several fibers, mostly covered with fungal secretions (protoplasm). (note photos below)
+The samples used for investigation consisted mostly of an accumulation of several fibers, mostly covered with organic secretions. (note photos below)

 They are present not only as fuzz balls on the skin or inside the skin pores, but also inside of the human mucous and tissue.
 A presence of them is usually recognizable, sometimes only by the presence of bumbs (swellings) or outstanding glassy tubes. (note photos below)

 The sticky, glass-like, self-substance (secretions or protoplasm) looks transparent and is sometimes semi-liquid similar to honey, light-reflecting (enzymes?) and later also becomes hardened. (note photos below)